avanpo/avanpo.github.io/_posts/2020-02-28-exploring-facebooks-network.md

 peer with ISPs (probably in the same building in many cases).
 Often, that's in or at least very close to a major city and therefore very close to their users.
-My traceroute landed on the very edge of their network, the latency between the peering router and server was neglible.
+My traceroute landed on the very edge of their network, the latency between the peering router and server appeared to be neglible.

 A presentation[^1] from 2015 illustrates this concept.
-They call these deployments edge POPs (where POP stands for Point of Presence).
+They call a deployment like this an "edge POP" (where POP stands for Point of Presence).
 According to the presentation, the benefits are two-fold.
 One, it allows them to terminate TCP and SSL connections much closer to the user, and thereby reduce initial latency.
 Two, they can cache static content, which probably saves an enormous amount of money in terms of bandwidth costs.
 Note that user data is probably not stored on the edge.
 Instead, edge machines will send RPCs to datacenters for that information.

 I'd like to learn more, but Facebook's DNS servers keep sending me to `ams2` or `amt2`, which are probably two different edge POPs (possibly in different